GeoscienceAustralia/ptha/ptha_access/README.md

 An example plot can be downloaded [here](http://dapds00.nci.org.au/thredds/fileServer/fj6/PTHA/AustPTHA_1/EVENT_RATES/station_summary_plots/example_plot.pdf).
 Because there are thousands of hazard points, the plots at other sites are provided in a set of zip folders.
-Each zip folder containing around 200 sites in a particular longitude range.
+Each zip folder contains around 200 sites in a particular longitude range.
 The zip folders can be accessed [here](http://dap.nci.org.au/thredds/remoteCatalogService?catalog=http://dapds00.nci.org.au/thredds/catalog/fj6/PTHA/AustPTHA_1/EVENT_RATES/station_summary_plots/catalog.xml).
 Follow the link to the http download to get the file.
 The zip folder names are of the form *station_summary_plots_longitudes_LOWER_UPPER.zip* where *LOWER* is